Skip to content

 What Gets Loaded

-The server loads shared scripts and server-side scripts from each mod.
+The server loads shared scripts and server-side scripts from the game and each installed asset package.
 Client-only scripts are skipped.

 Load Process